 - You must seek gynaecological consultation if you report heavy bleeding or develop new symptoms after treatment

-- You must consider hysterectomy procedure when you have completed your family after hormonal treatment for endometrial hyperplasia and consult your gynaecologist.
+- You must consider hysterectomy procedure when you have completed your family after hormonal treatment for endometrial hyperplasia and discuss its timing with your gynaecologist.